pkivolowitz/CSC4730-Fall-2023/projects/p3/mlfq.md

 ### block

 The currently running task has become blocked.
-Perhaps it is asking for an I/O. The argument specifies the number of milliseconds to be added to the task's quantum.
+Perhaps it is asking for an I/O, for example.

 ```text
 Job: A blocked.
 ```

-It is an error if the system is idle.
+It is an error if the system is idle, since no process was running that could become blocked.

 ```text
 Error.
 System is idle.